papiodesu/leptos_book/src/15_global_state.md

 }
 ```

-This creates a trait named "GlobalStateStoreFields」 which adds with methods 「count」 and 「name」 to a 「Store<GlobalState>".
+This creates a trait named "GlobalStateStoreFields" which adds with methods "count" and "name" to a "Store<GlobalState>".
 Each method returns a reactive store *field*.

 ```rust
 #[component]